 Lawrence J. Cheskin, MD

-Dr. Cheskin is Professor and Chair of the Department of Nutrition and Food Studies, Interim Chair of the Department of Global and Community Health, Co-Principal Investigator of the Mason Cohort: Health Starts Here study, and Adjunct Professor at Johns Hopkins’ Bloomberg School of Public Health, and School of Medicine, with joint appointments in Medicine (GI); International Health (Human Nutrition), Nursing, and Public Health Studies.
+Dr. Cheskin is Professor and Chair of the Department of Nutrition and Food Studies, Interim Chair of the Department of Global and Community Health, Co-Principal Investigator of the Mason Cohort: Health Starts Here study, and Adjunct Professor at Johns Hopkins School of Medicine.
 He received his medical degree from Dartmouth, and postdoctoral training at Yale-New Haven Hospital.

 He has dedicated his career to research, education, and program building to enhance people’s diets and combat obesity.
 He founded the Johns Hopkins Weight Management Center, a multidisciplinary clinical research and treatment program.
 His work has impacted the problem of obesity through innovative treatment programs, and in community-based participatory research among the underserved in urban areas.
 He also developed mHealth tailored to the behavioral characteristics of the recipient to combat obesity.

-He is the author of 200 peer-reviewed articles and 7 books.
+He is the author of over 200 peer-reviewed articles and 7 books.

 Loi J, Cheskin LJ.
 Resiliency and obesity: What factors promote healthy weight?
 Obesity Science and Practice, DOI: 10.1093/cdn/nzz035.P12-011-19; May 2019.